dmitru/pines/README.md

 ## Rationale

 Wait...
-Why should anyone want to write a DT package from scratch?
-That's simple:
+Why would anyone want to implement his own DT package from scratch, while there's such thing as `slklearn`?
+That's some of the reasons:

-- To better understand DTs and how they are constructed - there's no better way to understand something than to implement it
+- To better understand DTs and how they are constructed - there's no better way to understand something than to implement it;
 - To have more freedom in trying different approaches in DTs construction (e.g. oblivious trees, etc).
 With the trees from sklearn one would have to code it in Cython, which is nasty.